 How long does a sump pump last?

 A sump pump can last around 10 years, so it’s a worthwhile and even necessary expense, especially if you live in an area that is prone to receiving a lot of rain over a limited time.
 Many newer sump pump systems alert users to replace the battery or perform similar maintenance, but older models might not.
 If your system is more than 10 years old, it may be time to replace it.

 You can buy a basic sump pump for $60 to $100, but a good-quality, reliable sump pump for most home systems that can last for years typically costs $150 to $300.
 High-end models with smart technology capabilities and backup systems can run $500 or more, when you factor in the cost of specialty batteries.

 Why Trust The Spruce?

 This article was researched and written by Katie Melynn, a freelance writer specializing in home and family products.
-Katie has been writing for The Spruce since 2019.
-When researching the best sump pumps, she considered cost and installation, as well as the power and speed that each pump offered.
-She also gathered insight from Vinny Lobdell, founder and past president of the Healthway family of brands and Intellipure Inc. Vinny is an air quality expert and global entrepreneur with more than 25 years of indoor air quality experience.
+She has been writing for The Spruce since 2019.
+When researching the best sump pumps, Melynn considered cost and installation, as well as the power and speed that each pump offered.
+She also gathered insight from Vinny Lobdell, founder and past president of the Healthway family of brands and Intellipure Inc. Lobdell is an air quality expert and global entrepreneur with more than 25 years of indoor air quality experience.
 He provided insight on the needs for a sump pump in certain environments.